 Because everything is real and everything is right.

-At this point in When Spring Comes, Caeiro returns to the conditional tense, discussing his own death through a prism of uncertainty.
+At this point in When Spring Comes, Alberto Caeiro returns to the conditional tense, discussing his own death through a prism of uncertainty.
 The poet uses a triple repetition of tomorrow, ‘die tomorrow… after tomorrow… after tomorrow’ to compound the sense that nature will continue to exist.
 He is happy to see the world carry on without him.
-Indeed, he will ‘die peacefully’.
-He will not be sad that he didn’t get to experience the coming Spring, it is not something that he is entitled to, nature is far more important that the life of a single man.
-The use of a rhetorical question, ‘when else should it come?’ following this sentiment affirms his belief – nature will not wait or speed up for humans, we are living in the world of nature, not the other way around.
+Indeed, he will “die peacefully.”
+He will not be sad that he didn’t get to experience the coming Spring.
+It is not something that he is entitled to.
+Nature is far more important than the life of a single man.
+Here, the use of a rhetorical question, ‘when else should it come?’ following this sentiment affirms a belief.
+It is that nature will not wait or speed up for humans.
+We are living in the world of nature, not the other way around.